 We are back with another horror movie review.
 Today we are taking a look at Shudder original Deadstream.
 This is a supernatural horror comedy in the much maligned found footage style.
 Written and directed by Joseph and Vanessa Winter.
 Deadstream stars Joseph Winter himself as a disgraced social media personality.
 Having recently lost monetisation.
 He decides to go to great lengths to recoup some popularity.
 Even if it means spending the night in a haunted house.

 This is another horror for the 2020s.
 Much like another movie we recently reviewed – Sissy.
 Deadstream acts as something of a reflection of this era.
 With references to PewDiePie, energy drink sponsorships and prank videos.
 This movie manages to feel a little out of date already.
+I suppose you could sort of class it as a Computer Screen Horror.
+The movie utilises many of the themes common in Screenlife horror.
+Feeling at least a little similar to movies like Unfriended and Host.
 Still, it’s comical and very inventive given the limited budget and location.
 Without further ado, let’s take a look.

 Deadstream follows the story of disgraced Social Media personality Shawn Ruddy.
 Ruddy is one of the internet’s most popular influencers.
 Having a legion of fans, he was loved by many and raking in the sponsorship deals.
 That was until a prank went horribly wrong.
 Ruddy, somehow, managed to enlist a homeless person in one of his videos.
 The homeless person was, unfortunately, somehow hurt.
 This lead to Ruddy losing his monetisation and being de-platformed from YouTube.